Ganief Hendricks

 Mogamad Ganief Ebrahim Hendricks (born 14 September 1949) is a South African politician, businessman, lecturer and teacher who is a Member of the National Assembly of South Africa.
 He became an MP on 22 May 2019.
 He is the founder and current leader of Al Jama-ah, a party for upholding Muslim interests in South Africa.
 Hendricks was previously a City of Cape Town municipal councillor.
+Since 3 July 2024, he serves as Deputy Minister of Social Development of South Africa.

 Early life and education

 Hendricks was born on 14 September 1949 to Imam Shaikh Ebrahim Latiff from Durban and Ghairoennisaa Ally Hendricks from District Six.
 His mother was a political activist.
 Both his maternal and paternal grandparents were from Johannesburg and they were involved in the struggle against apartheid.
 The Latiff family had to change their surname to Hendricks in order to avoid being deported to the Natal Province during the 1960s.

 Hendricks attended the Chapel Street Primary School and Trafalgar High School, but matriculated from Harold Cressy High School.
 Hendricks earned a Bachelor of Arts degree in History and Sociology and a honours degree in Industrial Psychology from the University of the Western Cape.
 At university, he campaigned for free education and he also founded a student newspaper Unibel and was its editor.